ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

+# Introduction

+This chapter gives an introduction on evolution of object oriented programming and computer programming in general.
+Below narration is outline the upcoming chapters in a slice.

-# Everything has a origin
+# Everything has a begining

-Human civilization evolved every day and with each step in evolution, a complex question blocked him in every step.
-He found a companion to help, machine.
+Human civilization evolved every day and with each step in evolution, complex questions blocked him in every step.
+He needed a companion and found one to help, machine.

 Day by day our need to solve problem and its complexity increased, simultaneously need for more powerful machine also.

 Problems around, where from real world!!! they need real world thoughts and solutions.
 Real world is full of objects and their solutions is also related with it.
-First approach the problem is to find a method to address things as objects as in real world.
+First approach to the problem was to identify a method to address objects, similarly as objects in real world.

-# What is an Object and Class?
+# Object and Class

 An Object in real world will have attributes (color, texture,..) and behavior(scroll, bend..).
 When you define the same in computer world, A "CLASS" is born.

 Object (attribute & behavior)
---> Define object's attribute and behavior
+--> Define object's attribute and behavior, we will get a Class.
---> Get Class.

 Class is a blue print of the object, its efficiency and design improves your solution.
-Success of your solution depends on how you define and design your classes.
+All success of your solution, depends on
+   1) How you define object with a class?
+   2) How you define interaction between objects, using classes?

-# How to create an Efficient "CLASS"?
+# Efficient "CLASS"

+First step towards Object Orientation, is to learn to design an efficient class.

-An efficient Class is created when class construction follow SOLID principle.
-Set of rules to define an efficient class.
+An efficient Class is created, when class construction follow SOLID principle.
+SOLID acronym stands for

-1) Single responsibility principle
+ S - Single responsibility principle
-2) Open Closed principle
+ O - Open Closed principle
-3) Liskov Substitution Principle
+ L - Liskov Substitution Principle
-4) Interface segregation principle
+ I - Interface segregation principle
-5) Dependency Inversion principle
+ D - Dependency Inversion principle

 # What happens when an efficient class is created?

-An efficient Class construction will give you the object, which have real world object properties.
-Object orientation gives features like
+An efficient Class construction will give you the object, which have all real world object properties.
+This Object orientation gives the object, features like

 1) Abstraction
 2) Inheritance